nicolasdasriaux/slick-tour/exercices.md

 ## Customer Service

 One by one, implement methods of `CustomerService`.
-For this, repeatedly perform the following step.
+For this, repeatedly perform the following steps.
-Be sure to test

 1. Implement required method in `CustomerDBIO` class
 2. Implement required method in `DbCustomerMapper` class or `CustomerMapper` class
 3. Implement targeted `OrderService` method
-4. Test this last method
+4. Test this last method in integration

 ## Order Service